Camp Sovereignty

-History
+Background

-Camp Sovereignty was borne from the Australian-based ‘Black GST Movement’ which campaigns for ending genocide (G), creating sovereignty (S), and making treaties (T) with Indigenous Australians.
+Camp Sovereignty was born from the Australian-based ‘Black GST Movement’ which campaigns for ending genocide (G), acknowledging sovereignty (S), and making treaties (T) with Indigenous Australians.
 This movement originated in Melbourne in early 2005 by a group known as the Black GST political group.

 The Black GST group were initially small and began publicising their message throughout 2005 in anticipation of the 2006 Commonwealth Games.
 The Camp Sovereignty protest was organised by the Black GST group and led by various well-known Indigenous activists including Marg Thorpe, Gary Foley and Robbie Thorpe, coordinating a predominantly young group of local Indigenous Australian activists.

-The group advocated for increased recognition and campaigned against perceived injustices.
-Their stance was as follows: that Genocide G refers to the mass-slaughtering of Indigenous Australians in response to targeted massacres on Indigenous groups and the belief these have been overlooked in society.
-Sovereignty (S) refers to a perceived regime of oppression with the Indigenous voice silenced under Commonwealth law rather than adhering to Traditional Law.
-Treaties (T) refers to the lack of an established agreement with the Commonwealth and Indigenous Australians.
-Indigenous activists correlate these three dimensions back to the continued land rights disputes.
+The group campaigns for increased recognition of injustices.
+Their stance is as follows: that Genocide refers to the mass-slaughtering of Indigenous Australians in response to targeted massacres on Indigenous groups and the fact these have been overlooked in society.
+Sovereignty refers to a perceived regime of oppression with the Indigenous voice silenced under Commonwealth law rather than adhering to Traditional Law.
+Treaties refers to the lack of formal treaties with the Commonwealth and Indigenous Australians.
+Indigenous activists associate these three issues with ongoing land rights disputes.

-Indigenous activist Robbie Thorpe has a weekly podcast where he shares his ideologies and beliefs.
+Aboriginal activist Robbie Thorpe has a weekly podcast where he shares his beliefs.
 In 2018, Thorpe dedicated an episode of this podcast to elaborate explicitly on the three components of Black GST.
-For example, one of Thorpe's arguments throughout the GST movement is their criticisms of Australia as being the ‘single Commonwealth country which does not have an established treaty with their respective Indigenous peoples’.
-This podcast collates and shares interviews and primary accounts from the founding members of the Black GST group and later Indigenous activists of the 21st Century.
+For example, one of Thorpe's arguments is their criticism of Australia as being the ‘single Commonwealth country which does not have an established treaty with their respective Indigenous peoples’.
+This podcast collates and shares interviews and primary accounts from the founding members of the Black GST group and later Indigenous activists of the 21st century.

+The main site of the protest at Kings Domain holds particular significance.
+The Kings Domain Resting Place is a sacred burial site for repatriated deceased Victorian Aboriginal people.
+Campaigners argued ‘the sacred site has been destroyed and ruined by many different groups’.
+The area of Kings Domain is also a significant gathering site for Kulin peoples, and a former Aboriginal reserve.